xiergo/GRASP-MS/README.md

 # GRASP-MS: Accurate Protein Complex Structure Prediction Assisted by Experimental Restraints (MindSpore version)

-Our tool provides accurate protein complex structure prediction, flexibly integrated with diverse experimental restraints, using MindSpore.
+Our tool provides accurate protein complex structure prediction, flexibly integrated with diverse experimental restraints.
+The training and inference is based on MindSpore, and Ascend platform.
 To facilitate the inference of our tool on GPU-accelerated platforms, we provide a JAX-based implementation of the GRASP algorithm, which is available in [GRASP-JAX](https://github.com/xiergo/GRASP-JAX).

 ## Installation

-To install GRASP-JAX, follow these steps:
+To install GRASP-MS, follow these steps:

 1. Clone the repository and navigate into it.